-I/O Configuration Network settings and their meaning LAN (CPU) LAN (1st.ESER4) Create new parameterization Configuration: DHCP (unavailable) Meaning Standard gateway ar the CPU are active a f the LAN interface of ed automatically. add ESER4 Configuration: IP address: Network mask: Default gateway: DNS Server: Output DNS Server: DHCP Meaning remove ESER4 Configuration: keep settings (unavailable) Meaning Removing the (last) ESER4 does not change the LAN settings of the CPU.
+I/O Configuration Network settings and their meaning LAN (CPU) LAN (1 st .ESER4) Create new parameterization Configuration: DHCP (unavailable) Meaning Standard gateway and DNS server of the LAN interface of the CPU are active and are determined automatically. add ESER4 Configuration: fixed IP IP address: 0.0.0.0 Network mask: 0.0.0.0 Default gateway: 0.0.0.0 DNS Server: 0.0.0.0 DHCP Meaning Standard gateway and DNS server of the LAN interface of the CPU are inactive and those of the ESER4 are determined automatically.
+If not the LAN interface of the ESER4 but instead the LAN interface of the CPU is supposed to provide the communication to a remote network, then parameterize the standard gateway and DNS server of the ESER4 with 0.0.0.0 and parameterize standard gateway and DNS Server of the LAN interface of the CPU or select DHCP. remove ESER4 Configuration: keep settings (unavailable) Meaning Removing the (last) ESER4 does not change the LAN settings of the CPU.
 If necessary, adjust the standard gateway and DNS server.